With summer winding down in Huntsville, now is an ideal time to get a kick start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Pick a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can test your system once you’ve cleaned it.
+Select a warm day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run your system once you’ve cleaned it.

 You’ll only need a handful of items: